 The full liquids phase is the second stage of the bariatric diet progression.
 This phase typically lasts 1-2 weeks after surgery.
-The goal is to reintroduce thicker liquids and additional protein sources while still allowing the stomach and digestive system to continue healing.
+The goal is to reintroduce thicker liquids and pureed foods while still allowing the stomach and digestive system to continue healing.

 While the clear liquid phase provides hydration, the full liquid phase allows you to boost your nutrition intake, especially protein.
 Getting adequate protein helps maintain muscle mass as you rapidly lose weight after bariatric surgery.

 Protein is essential for preserving lean body mass, supporting your immune system, and keeping you feeling fuller longer.
-Full liquid or pureed foods like bariatric protein shakes, Greek yogurt, and ricotta cheese allow you to consume high-protein options that are gentle on your post-op digestive system.
+Full liquids like bariatric protein shakes, and pureed foods like Greek yogurt and ricotta cheese allow you to consume high-protein options that are gentle on your post-op digestive system.

 Here are some common examples of allowed full liquids in the phase 2 diet: